 Over time, these types of impurities collect and build up on surfaces around the room.
 While a good air filter in a central air conditioning system may collect some of these allergy-triggering particles, there are a lot that never make it that far to get trapped.

 If you or someone in your house wants to reduce snoring, an air purifier for allergies can help.
 This device works on the ground level to collect the allergens that a central AC unit can’t reach.
 It does this by pulling air into the machine, trapping the bad particles, and then blows out clean, fresh air for you to breathe.

-The less allergens that get into the nasal passages, the less snore will occur.
-In the end, this inexpensive device can provide everyone in your house with a more peaceful sleep.
+The fewer allergens that get into the nasal passages, the less snore will occur.
+In the end, this inexpensive device can provide everyone in your house with more peaceful sleep.